microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-project-management.md

 ## Notes on collaboration between ML team and software development team

 - The ML and Software Development teams work together on the project.
 The team uses one backlog and attend the same Agile ceremonies.
-In cases where the project has a large number of participants, we will divide into working groups, but still have the entire team join the Agile ceremonies.
+In cases where the project has many participants, we will divide into working groups, but still have the entire team join the Agile ceremonies.

 - If possible, feasibility study and initial model experimentation takes place before the operationalization work kicks off.
 - The ML team and dev team both share the accountability for the MLOps solution.